 3. Can I take my pet?

 Yes- pets are welcome on the majority of our cruisers.
-There is usually a maximum of 2 pets allowed on board, but if you have more than 2 please check with us.
+Usually a maximum of 2 pets are allowed on board.
+If you have more than 2 pets coming with you, please check with us as we may still be able to help.
 Some of our boats are kept pet-free for people will allergies etc.

 4. Is a Norfolk Broads boating holiday suitable for young families?